 Some are made for regular day-time use with less absorbency while other absorbent briefs are made for overnight use and have maximum absorbency.
 Adult disposable briefs are commonly plastic-backed with wider areas of coverage and are designed to absorb heavy amounts of moisture.
 Each pair of adult briefs usually contains tiny beads made of polymers in its core.
 These polymers absorb moisture and turn it into gel to help keep skin dry.

 Depending on the type of brief purchased, some have PH-balanced beads that also help to control odor.

-Adult diapers with tabs have two or four tabs.
+Adult diapers with tabs usually have two or four tabs.
 The four tab variation is sturdier while the two tab variation is easier to put on and take off.
-Some disposable briefs also have wetness indicator fabric which changes color and lets a caregiver know when an adult brief needs to be changed.
+Some disposable briefs also have wetness indicator fabric which changes color and lets a caregiver know when the incontinence product needs to be changed.

 Booster Pads or Diaper Inserts